GoldinGuy/UltimateGitResource/README.md

 ### 📖 More Git Resources
 - [Git Docs](https://git-scm.com/doc), for those who want to dive deep into the documentation
+- [Git Handbook](https://guides.github.com/introduction/git-handbook/), for those who want a quick overview
 - [Visual Git CheatSheet](https://ndpsoftware.com/git-cheatsheet.html), for those who are visual learners
 - [Official Printable PDF CheatSheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf), for those who need the physcial copy
+- [Visualize Git Under the Hood](https://git-school.github.io/visualizing-git/), allows you to explore exactly how commands affect repo structure
+- [Stanford GitMagic](http://www-cs-students.stanford.edu/~blynn/gitmagic/), a plain but detailed quide to git
+- [GitReady](http://gitready.com/), lets you learn git one commit at a time
+- [Git From the Bottom Up](https://jwiegley.github.io/git-from-the-bottom-up/), gives you a better understanding of the powerful system
+- [Git, the Simple Guide](https://rogerdudler.github.io/git-guide/), as stated, with no deep knowledge required
+- [Git-It](https://github.com/jlord/git-it-electron#what-to-install), an app that teaches you git via challenges in the terminal
+- [Interactive Way to Learn Git Branching](https://learngitbranching.js.org/), for an enjoyable way to tackle an important concept
 - [Git Markdown Emoji](https://github.com/ikatyang/emoji-cheat-sheet), to spice up your Git repos
-- [Article on Writing Good Commit Messages](https://chris.beams.io/posts/git-commit/), which pretty much everyone could stand to improve
+- [Article on Writing Good Commit Messages](https://chris.beams.io/posts/git-commit/), which pretty much everyone could stand to improve ;)

 ### Contributing